JacobACan/RGBA-Synth/RGBA_Wave_Generation/Improvements.md

 # Improvements

-- Add DecibelRGBSlider Custom Class
-- Crackling in sin generation / Wave table for sin generation
+- Wave table for sin generation for green and blue sliders